Weng-lab-NIH/CD4_CD8_Naive_Memory_TCR_Longitudinal_Aging/02_Data_Analysis/Readme.md

 4. **04_Find_Common_TCRs**: These scripts will calculate a normalized UMI frequency for each unique TCR (V-CDR3AA-J) in all of the human subject samples as well as calculate the corresponding number of public/private TCRs for each human subject. [^3]

+5. **05_Estimate_abTCR_Diversity**: These scripts fit equations to tables with TCRa, TCRb, and abTCR richness values from multiple public single-cell sources.
+These equations will be used to estimate abTCR diversity based on DivE estimats of TCRa and TCRb richnesses, developed in **01_DivE**.

 # DISCLAIMER(S):